linked0/myblockchain/README.md

 ## [Project: Managing you Blockchain identity](https://github.com/linked0/myblockchain/tree/master/ud-blockchain-proj2)

-### Overview
-Blockchains are a public record of value transactions that have taken place.

-These transactions often contain sensitive data such as personally identifiable information - so how does the blockchain secure against this information leaking into the wrong hands?

-In this project, you will get a chance to create your own blockchain “identity” and see how it is used to solve this issue.

-Your blockchain “identity” is an encrypted private-public key pair that generates wallet address which allows you to anonymously interact with information on the blockchain while still allowing others to verify your data.
-In this project, you will generate a private-public key pair with your wallet client, create a new wallet address, and learn how to use it to verify your identity.

 ### Build This Project
 To complete this project, follow the steps below.
 Then submit the required information outlined in the Prepare for Submission section.